MonashDataFluency/Power_BI/docs/03-plotting.md

 ### Challenge 3: Scatter Plot {.challenge}
 Let's say you think there is a correlation between GDP per capita and life expectancy.
 Try creating a scatter plot showing the comparison between these two value split by region.

-##Solution##
+### Challenge 3: Solution
 gdp_percap as x.
 life_exp as y.
 region as the legend.

 <img src="figures/ch04/solution2.png" width="80%" style="display: block; margin: auto;" />

-As you can see, this visualization is very messy and confusing.
+As you can see, this visualization is messy and confusing.
 In the next section we will show ways to make this visualization clearer.

 ## Filters

 Filters are a powerful way to break down and show specific parts of the data.
-You can access the **Filters pane** through clicking **Filters**.
+You can access the **Filters panel** through clicking **Filters**.

 <img src="figures/ch04/filters.png" width="60%" style="display: block; margin: auto;" />

 You can filter data for individual visualizations, pages and for the entire report.

-Select the last plot you created- life_exp vs gdp_percap.
-Click on the Filter panel which is adjacent to the Visualization panel.
+Select the scatter plot you created for challenge 3.
+Click on the **Filter panel** which is adjacent to the **Visualization panel**.
 Drag the year column and place it in "**Filter on this page**" bar.

 <img src="figures/ch04/filter1.png" width="80%" style="display: block; margin: auto;" />